-Because holy cow! a lot of my readers tell me they have issues keeping their houseplants alive and 75% of the time it is do to killing them with kindness, AKA: overwatering.
+Because holy cow!
+Many of my readers tell me they have issues keeping their houseplants alive, and 75% of the time, it is due to killing them with kindness, AKA: overwatering.

-These 5 houseplants need little attention and only require water every few weeks, which makes them the perfect candidate for busy people or houseplant serial killers.
+These 5 houseplants need little attention and only require water every few weeks, making them the perfect candidate for busy people or houseplant serial killers.
 You’re welcome!!

 5 Houseplants That You Can Ignore & Not Kill

-African Violets appreciate a thorough watering once a week, and otherwise prefer to be ignored.
+African Violets appreciate a thorough watering once a week and otherwise prefer to be ignored.
 No misting or fussing required.
-In fact, they hate to get their leaves wet, and will droop if overwatered.
-After purchase, leave them in their plastic pot, which can be hidden inside a more decorative “keeper pot,” for easy access.
+They hate to get their leaves wet and will droop if overwatered.
+After purchase, leave them in their plastic pot, hidden inside a more decorative “keeper pot” for easy access.

-Haworthia (AKA Zebra Cacti) are a family of succulents with striking leaves and very minimal requirements.
-They prefer a sandy, well-drained soil, and plenty of light.
+Haworthia (AKA Zebra Cacti) is a family of succulents with striking leaves and very minimal requirements.
+They prefer sandy, well-drained soil and plenty of light.
 Being succulents, these plants store water in their leaves, which is why they tend to grow in such fascinating shapes and patterns.

 I find that they do best in a room with a window facing east or west to provide bright light in the morning, a break in the afternoon, and then more light in the evening.

-Aloe Vera comes in a variety of shapes and patterns, and can even be used medicinally.
-It’s a helpful little plant, and as another type of succulent, it shares the same care requirements as the Haworthia.
+Aloe Vera comes in a variety of shapes and patterns and can even be used medicinally.
+It’s a helpful little plant, and as another succulent, it shares the same care requirements as the Haworthia.

 An occasional watering, but being cautious to not leave any moisture on the leaves and keeping close watch with the lighting so as not to burn the leaves will keep an aloe plant happy.

-They will let you know quickly if you have been watering them too much by turning brown and mushy.
+They will quickly let you know if you have been overwatering them by turning brown and mushy.

 They live on the branches of trees and hang from bare cliff faces in the wild.
 In the home, they’re often hung from decorative screens or kept in pretty seashells or bowls.
-In nature, they obtain all the moisture they need from the air, but since the humidity in a home tends to be far too low for that, they do need a good soak on a regular basis in order to survive.
+In nature, they obtain all the moisture they need from the air, but since the humidity in a home tends to be far too low, they do need a good soak regularly to survive.

-Most air plant varieties will also appreciate a periodic misting, but the main thing is to soak the entire plant for about ten to twenty minutes once a week and then lay it upside-down (roots up) on a paper towel to ensure that no water is trapped inside the center of the plant.
+Most air plant varieties will also appreciate periodic misting.
+Still, the main thing is to soak the entire plant for about ten to twenty minutes once a week and then lay it upside-down (roots up) on a paper towel to ensure that no water is trapped inside the center of the plant.
 Once dry, the air plant can be returned to its display location.

 Houseplant planters from Etsy.
 I am currently really into matte white, geodes, and wall planters.

-Jade Plants, like most succulents*,belong on any list of beautiful and low-maintenance houseplants.
-Their thick, glossy leaves really do resemble pieces of jade, and they can grow quite a bit larger than the rest of the plants on this list, making them a striking choice for any home or office.
+Jade Plants, like most succulents*, belong on any list of beautiful and low-maintenance houseplants.
+Their thick, glossy leaves resemble pieces of jade, and they can grow quite a bit larger than the rest of the plants on this list, making them an attractive choice for any home or office.

-Just like the other succulents, Jade Plants only need good light and a well-drained pot to be happy.
-Water weekly, and if you happen forget about it occasionally, this plant won’t hold a grudge.
+Like the other succulents, Jade Plants only need good light and a well-drained pot to be happy.
+If you happen, water weekly forgets about it occasionally; this plant won’t hold a grudge.

 We have our jade plant in our living room and one in our sunporch in a triple pedestal planter from West Elm.

-*Succulent is the name given to any plant that stores reserves of water in it’s leaves or stems.
+*Succulent is the name given to any plant that stores water reserves in its leaves or stems.